htwangtw/2021_08_Wang_load-confounds/report.md

 # Progress

 At Brianhack Global Montreal 2020, the aim is to prepare the package ready for a potential Beta release.
-The related issues involves completing the strategies missing and improve the user experience with better examples and error messages.
+To prepare for the release, related issues involves completing the strategies missing and improve the user experience with better examples and error messages.
 Several issues has been identified before Brainhack and the full discussion can be found under \code{load\_confounds} \href{https://github.com/SIMEXP/load_confounds/issues?q=is%3Aissue+label%3AbrainhackMTL2020+is%3Aclosed}{GitHub issue page}.
+Participants at Brainhack were encouraged to pick up existing issues from the list.

-During Brainhack the following issues have been discussed and/or resolved:
+The following issues have been discussed and/or resolved:

 ## Strategies

 We worked on three strategies:
 \begin{itemize}
-  \item ICA-AROMA (contributed by Hao-Ting Wang)
+  \item Added ICA-AROMA \cite{icaaroma:2015} (contributed by Hao-Ting Wang)
-  \item Scrubbing (contributed by Steven Meisler)
+  \item Added Scrubbing \cite{power:2012}(contributed by Steven Meisler)
-  \item Anatomical CompCor (contributed by Steven Meisler)
+  \item Improved the anatomical mask selection for anatomical CompCor \cite{compcor:2007} (contributed by Steven Meisler)
 \end{itemize}

 ## Demo

-An executable demo using the nilearn developmental fMRI dataset (\href{https://openneuro.org/datasets/ds000228}{OpenNeuro ds000228}) was added. (contributed by Michael W. Weiss)
+An executable demo using the nilearn developmental fMRI dataset (\href{https://openneuro.org/datasets/ds000228}{OpenNeuro ds000228}) was added (contributed by Michael W. Weiss).
+The demo was adapted from an exisitng nilearn example on denoising \href{https://nilearn.github.io/auto_examples/03_connectivity/plot_signal_extraction.html#sphx-glr-auto-examples-03-connectivity-plot-signal-extraction-py}{'Extracting signals from a brain parcellation'}.
+This example notebook show how to extract signals from a brain parcellation and compute a correlation matrix, using different denoising strategies using the package.

 ## Error message

-Exception raised when failing to find params in the confounds.
-(Contributed by François Paugam)
+New class \code{NotFoundConfoundException} was added for collecting all the missing parameter needed for the given noise component(s).
+A final error would be raised with the list of all parameters missing, rather than just the first encountered missing parameter.
+(Contributed by Michael W. Weiss and François Paugam)

 ## Identify test dataset

-\href{https://openneuro.org/datasets/ds003}{OpenNeuro ds003} is now the new test data.
+\href{https://openneuro.org/datasets/ds003}{OpenNeuro ds003} is adopted as the new test data, including all ICA-AROMA related components.
+However, non-steady-state volume and motion estmation mertic RMSD \cite{jenkinson:2002} are still missing.
+We consider to preprocess the nilearn demo dataset (\href{https://openneuro.org/datasets/ds000228}{OpenNeuro ds000228}) with fMRIprep LTS release for getting all possible confounds for the future.
 (Discussions amongs Pierre Bellec, Hao-Ting Wang, Elizabeth DuPre, and Chris Markiewicz)
-Pierre Bellec plans to preporecess \href{https://openneuro.org/datasets/ds000228}{OpenNeuro ds000228} with all possible confounds.

 ## All contributor bot